 Dust is everywhere, whether you can see it or not, that is all sorts of dust floating around us.
-Pet hair (if you have pets), nicotine residue (if you’re a smoker) and all sort of things mixed through…its better not to think about it.
-Dust, cobwebs and other debris easily finds a home in the crevices of the radiators.
+Pet hair (if you have pets), nicotine residue (if you’re a smoker), and all sorts of things mixed through… it's better not to think about it.
+Dust, cobwebs, and other debris easily find a home in the crevices of the radiators.
 But it really shouldn’t be there.
 In fact, this debris can prevent the radiator from performing and in turn makes it work harder to heat the room.

 How to properly clean the external surface of a steel radiator

 Good aesthetic results – meeting customer expectations in terms of appearance

 Good functional performance – protecting the radiator body from rust.

 Rust on the external surface is caused by the presence of air and water.
 Powder coating and chrome finish protect the radiator against air and water.
 The radiator, once installed, incurs dust deposits, just like any other piece of furniture.
 The radiator, unlike a sink, for example, is not subject to limestone deposits, nor does it need to be sanitized, unlike sanitary ware.

 - In preparation to clean your radiator – Ensure your heating system is turned off.